Coding for DPI Scaling in Outlook 2007-2013

-Does Outlook sometimes make your email look like it was put through a garbage compacter and then fed through a taffy machine?
+Does Outlook sometimes make your email look like it was put through a garbage compactor and then fed through a taffy machine?
 Fonts are huge, tables look tiny and images are all out of whack?
-Worst of all, the email looks just fine on your machine’s Outlook!
+Worst of all, the email looks fine on your machine’s Outlook!
 Why does it look different on your boss’s laptop?

-The culprit here is DPI scaling, a windows setting to aid readers with visual difficulties.
-This problem is cropping up more and more as new high DPI laptops often have the setting enabled by default.
+The issue here is Outlook DPI scaling, a Windows setting that helps readers with visual impairments.
 DPI, or dots per inch, is a measure of how many dots (or pixels) can fit within a given space.

 From here you can select 125% or 150% magnification.

-This setting causes some parts of the email to scale in size, while others remain the same.
+This display setting causes some parts of the email to scale in size, while others remain the same.
 That’s why your email looks distorted and warped.

 - Widths and heights specified in HTML attributes remain pixel values.

 - Widths and heights specified in VML code remain pixel values.